nobuyuki83/Physics-based_Animation_2021S/README.md

 - 20% lecture attendance
 - 80% small assignemnts

 There are many small programming assignments.
 These assignements needs to be submitted using **pull request** functionality of the GitHub.
-Let's assume you are looking at the repository `pba-<your GitHub account name>` (e.g., pba-nobuyuki83) and the  `task<task number>` is the assignment (e.g., task2).
+Let's assume you are looking at the repository `pba-<username>` (e.g., pba-nobuyuki83) and the  `task<task number>` is the assignment (e.g., task2).
 The submission is made by
 1. create a branch of the name `task<task number>`
-2. in that branch, go to the folder `\pba-<your GitHub account name>/task<task number>`
+2. in that branch, go to the folder `\pba-<username>/task<task number>`
-3. follow the instruction written in `\pba-<your GitHub account name>/task<task number>/README.md`
+3. follow the instruction written in `\pba-<username>/task<task number>/README.md`
 4. push the repository with the branch `task<task number>`
 5. make a pull request

-Instructor will close the pull request after grading.
+6. Instructor will close the pull request after grading.

 *The submission of an assignment after its deadline is subject to point deduction.*